-We like the Lake Angeles / Klahhane Ridge trail as our top pick for hiking at Hurricane Ridge.
+We like the Lake Angeles / Klahhane Ridge trail as our top pick for difficult hiking at Hurricane Ridge.
 It starts off mellow, providing sweeping views through mountain valleys, down to the Strait of Juan de Fuca and across to Vancouver Island and Victoria.
 Hiking this path is a great way to hone your trail-chops.
 While you’re still early in the hike, it’s very kid friendly.
 The climbs aren’t too steep and the path is wide.
 There’s even an old ski hut and ancient chair lift to provide a bit of historical creepiness.

 Once you’ve been hiking for a bit you do start to climb as you ascend to the Klahhane Ridge.
+This is where it is much LESS kid friendly.
 You’re in a sub-alpine forest, which means that the trees are scarce and the ones that are there are grouped in stubby little stands.
 You’ll find that there’s not much shade from the sun or wind, so being prepared with hats and sunblock is a must.

 Tip: When you think you need a little break, take one, because that sun and wind are out to get you and zap your energy and common sense.
 With a narrow trail, take advantage of the wider spots you come across.